jfasch/jfasch-home/trainings/material/soup/linux/hardware/i2c/topic.rst

 * pins *GPIO2* and *GPIO3* are not GPIO pins anymore, but rather their alternative configurations as *data* and *clock*, respectively, are enabled.
 See the pinout diagram.
-* the platform I2C driver is loaded.
+* the driver for the Raspberry (BCM2835) I2C master is loaded.

 **Reboot**, and check:

 .. code-block:: console
    :caption: I2C platform driver

-   $ lsmod |grep i2c
+   $ lsmod | grep i2c
    i2c_bcm2835            16384  0

-We can see a userspace representation of the bus in ``sysfs``,
+We can see a userspace representation of the I2C master in ``sysfs``,

 .. code-block:: console
    :caption: I2C bus #1 visible in ``sysfs``